royankit11/Credit-Card-Fraud-Detection/README.md

 ### 4.4 Logistic Regression Results and Analysis

 For our supervised model, we created a logistic regression model, outputting the probability a given transaction is fraudulent.
-We created two major models, one using the features from the orignial dataset, and one with the features from our PCA algorithm.
+We created two major models, one using the features from the original dataset, and one with the features from our PCA algorithm.
 Their results are below:

 #### **Regression on Original Features**